 Thermometers in hand, Dubai opens for tourists amid pandemic

 In 2019 alone, Dubai welcomed 16.7 million international guests, up from 15.9 million the year before, according to the Dubai Department of Tourism and Commerce Marketing.
-The top seven tourist-sending nations were India, Saudi Arabia, the United Kingdom, Oman, China, Russia and the U.S. The city's 741 hotels saw around 75% occupancy for the year, with visitors staying on average 3½ days.
+The top seven tourist-sending nations were India, Saudi Arabia, the United Kingdom, Oman, China, Russia and the US.
+The city's 741 hotels saw around 75% occupancy for the year, with visitors staying on average 3½ days.
 Those travellers also fuel Dubai's vast restaurant, bar and nightlife scene.
-Though drinking is illegal in the neighbouring emirate of Sharjah and the nations of Iran, Kuwait and Saudi Arabia, alcohol sales remain a crucial part of Dubai's economy.
+Though drinking is illegal in the neighboring emirate of Sharjah and the nations of Iran, Kuwait and Saudi Arabia, alcohol sales remain a crucial part of Dubai's economy.
+Though bars only briefly reopened to quickly close again, alcohol-serving restaurants abound.

 But even before the pandemic, lower global energy prices, a 30% drop in the city's real estate market value and trade war fears have led employers to shed staff.
 The virus outbreak accelerated those losses, especially as Dubai has postponed its Expo 2020, or world's fair, to next year over the pandemic.
 That makes reopening for tourism that much more important, even though Dubai's top three tourist-feeding countries remain hard-hit by the virus, said Rabia Yasmeen, a consultant at the market-research firm Euromonitor International.
 Even retail sales are affected by tourism, with some 35% of all revenue coming from tourists, she said.